DekinderDries/track-shared-js/60-projects/30-order/README.md

         - Make it a separate technical story.
     - Correctly setup and handle the transactions.
     - Write your DDL (create tables,...) in a separate `.sql` file, which you also put under version control.
-- Use Travis or Jenkins to set up a Continuous Integration (CI) pipeline.
+- Use Jenkins to set up a Continuous Integration (CI) pipeline.
     - Additionally, but optional, deploy to Heroku!
 - Think about Security: authentication and authorization.
 It is not a priority, but if you have the time, implement it properly.
     - Until then, you can neglect the fact that certain endpoints should only be usable by - for example - an administrator.